FinancialForecastingProject/PatternRecognitionStrategy/README.md

 Since we had to be as clear as possible concerning the strategy we decided to go for the point to point distance strategy.

 ### How to predict

+  First of all we have searched for strategies to set up a prediction using the data we extracted from this pattern recognition.

 1. Let's assume that we have a reference dataset : the 21 last days of daily close prices for AAPL We want to predict what will happen in 21 days on the AAPL chart.